dado3212/hitman-hash-reversal/README.md

 * VIDB
   From hex_strings, missing extension (also from TEMP -> TBLU dependency). <- should do easily searchable
 * VTXD
   From reverse TEMP hex_strings.
-Need to fix up large brick extraction before we can verify this.
+There are VTXD paths in the large .brick files that appear to be unused.
 * WBNK
   Wordlists, based on reverse dependencies. <- should take an updated cracking look at the last one
 * WWEM